-Penn Medicine, The Pavillion.
+Penn Medicine, The Pavilion.
 The new 1,500,000 SF patient pavilion project is an Integrated Project Delivery (IPD) owner/design/build-team effort.
-The project program will provide approximately 510 new acuity adaptable patient beds, a comprehensive interventional and surgical platform including 50 operating and procedure rooms, a relocated and expanded emergency department, new imaging suite, 685 car underground parking facility and support services, as well as bridge and tunnel connections to existing HUP facilities.
+The project program provides approximately 510 new acuity adaptable patient beds, a comprehensive interventional and surgical platform including 50 operating and procedure rooms, a relocated and expanded emergency department, new imaging suite, 685 car underground parking facility and support services, as well as bridge and tunnel connections to existing HUP facilities.
 The LEED initiative is to achieve minimum Gold certification level.
-A new high-efficiency central heating and chilled water plant will be part of the project to maximize energy savings opportunities.
+A new high-efficiency central heating and chilled water plant was part of the project to maximize energy savings opportunities.

 Integrated Project Delivery (IPD) approach, emphasizes collaboration among the owner, architect, and builder during design and construction.
 Penn Medicine Pavilion is the most comprehensive project on the East Coast to use an IPD approach, in addition to being managed with lean methods that rely on relationships, shared knowledge and common goals among stakeholders.
 The goal of using these methods is to reduce waste and trim the project schedule.

 In order to ensure cohesion, the team worked incredibly closely in a "co-location" space that housed workstations, meeting areas, and modeling and mock-up rooms.
 The team is employing other types of technology on the Pavilion project, including a shared virtual desktop environment that allows all stakeholders to access the most current BIM models.